heptio/aws-quickstart/packer/README.md

 ## Deployment

-`create-ami.sh` will publish the AMI to AWS in us-west-2 by default.
+`create-ami.sh` publishes the AMI to AWS in us-west-2 by default.
 You can copy to other regions with:

 ```
 # Copy AMI to new region